 Scientist Fusa Miyake’s work on ancient Japanese cedar tree rings provided astronomers Valeri Hambaryan and Ralph Neuhäuser the evidence they needed to deduce that the culprit GRB only delivered a very short burst of a second or two of gamma rays and was far enough away that no harm came to life.
 Any closer or longer duration burst and you likely wouldn’t be reading this.

-Short-lasting GRBs, like this one, are believed to be caused when two neutron stars smash into each other.
+believed to be caused when two neutron stars smash into each other.
 If you recall my earlier post where I mention Theia (or Wrong-Way Harold as I like to call it), the smaller planet that smashed into Earth and then created the Moon, you'll start to see that the universe is similar to driving in a foreign country.
 Not every space body understands the traffic laws and there are a LOT of collisions.
+Scientist Fusa Miyake’s work on ancient Japanese cedar tree rings provided astronomers Valeri Hambaryan and Ralph Neuhäuser the evidence they needed to deduce that the culprit GRB only delivered a very short burst of a second or two of gamma rays and was far enough away that no harm came to life.
+Any closer or longer duration burst and you likely wouldn’t be reading this.

 In the case of the recent GRB event, other than some possible climate change, there’s a very good chance that our 8th century ancestors never knew what hit them.
 However, according to an article in Scientific American, they may have witnessed something since medieval texts record the appearance of a “red crucifix” glowing in the night sky around that time.